-Hartwig Masuch is Chief Executive Officer at BMG.
+Hartwig Masuch is the former Chief Executive Officer at BMG.

 Hartwig Masuch: career before joining BMG